International Surrogacy Agency

 That means we can provide expert referrals and have developed referral relationships with leading fertility clinics and reproductive endocrinologists.
 After all, who wants to end up in a situation where your surrogate forms an inappropriate attachment to a baby she carries?

-With Baby Steps Surrogacy Center, Inc., you can rest assured that trained professionals will conduct child abuse and neglect background investigations, criminal history investigations, and home visits with potential surrogates.
+With Baby Steps Surrogacy Center, Inc., you can rest assured that trained professionals will conduct background investigations, criminal history investigations, and home visits with potential surrogates.

 Guidance and care every step of the way.